gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

 ## Step 4) Make a Deposit

+Once your node has synced (can take a few hours depending on setup) and the node and validator are running without any errors, you are ready to make a deposit.
+To check if your validator is synced, open the logs and you should see a message saying that the validator is awaiting activation.
 Making deposits is a 2 part process.
-See the [Validator Deposits section](/node/validator-deposits/validator-deposits) for details.
+See the [Validator Deposits section](/node/validator-deposits) for details.
 ##